 It’s crucial to keep records of your gambling activities throughout your career, but how you pay your taxes differs depending on your gambler.
 Most general gamblers will be subject to the flat 24% rate, but professional, and non-resident players must also consider additional tax laws and dedicated tax forms.

 Professional Players: Players whose gambling winnings are their primary source of income.
 This type of player is considered a self-employed individual.
 Professional players must report all winnings and losses and income on a Schedule C form (also known as Profit or Loss From Business Form 1040 or 1040-SR).
 Gambling losses are considered business expenses for professional players, so it’s essential to document all winnings and losses for tax return purposes.

-Non-Resident Players: These are players that are not U.S. citizens or nationals but do the majority of their gaming in the U.S. Most commonly, these types of players can report winnings and losses via tax Forms 1040NR or 1040NR-EZ.
+Non-Resident Players: These are players that are not U.S. citizens or nationals but do the majority of their gaming in the U.S. Most commonly, these types of players can report winnings and losses via tax Forms 1040NR or 2020 Draft for 1040NR-EZ.
 It’s important to note that these forms cannot be e-Filed.
 Both the 1040NR and 1040NT-EZ Forms must be mailed in to the IRS.
 Generally, all these types of winnings are subject to a 30% flat tax.
 Not all losses can be deducted on this form.
 However, players from Canada can deduct the number of their winnings from their losses.
 This is due to a special tax treaty that the U.S. and Canada agreed upon.

 You may be tempted to call yourself a professional gambler.
 But, be sure to stick to the definitions outlined in this guide.
 Putting yourself in an incorrect gambling category can lead to higher taxes, missing out on bigger tax refunds and/or breaking the laws!